 The vision for Des Moines Public Schools is to become the model for urban education in the United States.
 The vision applies not only to how we educate students but to every aspect of our work, including support for our teachers.

 That is exemplified thanks to our partnership with Drake University.
-Together, DMPS and Drake developed a Masters of Science in Education degree in Culturally Responsive Leadership.
+Together, DMPS and Drake developed a Masters of Science in Education degree in Culturally Responsive Leadership and Instruction.
 This degree is specifically designed for educators in urban school environments, such as Des Moines, to support both your students and your work in the classroom.